dorcasndungu/Mwi/README.md

 # Mwi - AI Photo Extractor 📸
-**Team Collaboration Project - 6 Students**

 A professional Flask web application that uses AI face recognition to automatically find and extract photos containing your face from Google Drive folders.

-## 👥 Team Project
-This is a collaborative class project developed by 6 students, each responsible for different components of the application.

 ## 🌟 Features